Oborná

 Oborná (until 1947 Špilendorf; Spillendorf) is a municipality and village in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
 It has about 400 inhabitants.

 Geography

 Oborná is located about 2 km northeast of Bruntál and 57 km northwest of Ostrava.
 It lies in the Nízký Jeseník range.
 The highest point is at 632 m above sea level.
-The built-up area lies in the valley of the brook of Oborenský potok.
+The built-up area lies in the valley of the stream Oborenský potok.

 History

 The first written mention of Špilendorf is from 1405.

-According to the Austrian census of 1910, the municipality had 511 inhabitants, all of them were German-speaking.
-The most-populous religious group were Roman Catholics with 505 (98.8%).
+According to the Austro-Hungarian census of 1910, the municipality had 511 inhabitants, all of them were German-speaking.
+The most populous religious group were Roman Catholics with 505 (98.8%).

 In 1947, the municipality was renamed from Špilendorf to its current name.